spotify/threaddump-analyzer/README.md

 * Make Travis run a Javascript code checker and fail the build if there are warnings.

-* Add a "report bug" link right after the analysis.

 * Dump all input lines we failed to parse in red at the end so it's obvious if we need to add something.